iiab/iiab/roles/maps/README.md

 ## Full Quality Regions (experimental, available once [#4223](https://github.com/iiab/iiab/pull/4223) is merged!)

-Full Quality Regions is a feature that allows you to have small regions at "full" quality vector, satellite and terrain, while still having a full world map at "low" quality.
+Full Quality Regions is a feature that allows you to have small regions at "full" quality vector, satellite and terrain, while still having a full world map at a lower resolution.

+### Installation

 In order to turn it on, add the following setting: